Skip to main content

 “I knew we had the professional resources in our students, faculty, staff and alumni to pull off the high-quality productions that you find at some of the country’s top arenas,” says Stewart, who has been a resource for everything from ticket sales to branding to lighting to video graphics.

 Stewart was particularly impressed by what faculty member Mike Goldberg brought to the table in producing a video for the opening hockey game.
-The professor of information design and corporate communication, who has worked as design director for WBZ and videographic designer for Studio 5 Production at WCVB, had ambitious goals for the project.
+The professor of Experience Design, who has worked as design director for WBZ and videographic designer for Studio 5 Production at WCVB, had ambitious goals for the project.

 “All of the visuals had to match and reinforce the quality of the entire arena,” Goldberg says.
 “I owed it to our students and to the university to make ESPN-quality film and nothing less.”